-Please note: this tutorial assumes that your animal skins have already been cleaned of all meat.
-We will be putting together a tutorial on how we use a pressure washer to do this.
-In the meantime, you can view a similar technique here.
+Please note: this tutorial assumes that your animal skins have already been cleaned of all meat and flesh.
+We use a pressure washer to do this and it makes pretty short work of what is otherwise a messy and laborious task.

 Step 1 – Defrost your hides

-If, like us, you didn’t have the time to begin the tanning process immediately after your hunt, you will need to defrost them.
+Very few people begin the tanning process immediately after your hunt.
+If you’re like us, you probably have a freezer full of untanned hides.
+To start this process, you will need to first defrost the hide.
 You don’t want to do this by just taking the hides out of the freezer and leaving them somewhere to thaw.
-This will allow unwanted bacteria to start growing on the skin and could cause hair slip on your finished hide (this is where the hair falls out in patches that have started to decay).
+This allows unwanted bacteria to start growing on the skin and could cause hair slip on your finished hide (this is where the hair falls out in patches that have started to decay).

 Approx. 20L of clean, fresh water